 Why do we value Character Education?

 At Orchard Primary School we acknowledge that the experiences provided for children in their primary years has a major impact on their future wellbeing and success.
-It is for this reason that from September 2018, we have made a whole school commitment to the teaching and development of character traits, attributes and behaviours which underpin achievement and success; endeavouring to ensure that developing ‘character’ goes hand in hand with high educational aspirations and achievement.
+It is for this reason, we have made a whole school commitment to the teaching and development of character traits, attributes and behaviours which underpin achievement and success; endeavouring to ensure that developing ‘character’ goes hand in hand with high educational aspirations and achievement.

 Character through the Curriculum